 6) In Japan, you can buy travel-sized Whisky bottles from vending machines like a bag of Skittles!
 The most popular Whisky drink in Japan is the Highball, a mix of Japanese Whisky and club soda.
 (Also Winston Churchill's favorite drink, except he drank Red Label.)

-Japan is the second biggest producer of Single Malt Whisky and Japanese Whisky even got better ratings than Scotch in blind tastings.
+7) Japan is the second biggest producer of Single Malt Whisky and Japanese Whisky even got better ratings than Scotch in blind tastings.